International Student Hard Waiver Program

 - Plan must provide mental health benefits.

-Emergency care coverage ONLY does NOT meet the coverage requirements and does NOT qualify for a fee waiver.
+Emergency care coverage or travel insurance does NOT meet the coverage requirements and does NOT qualify for a fee waiver.

 Who determines if an international student has met the requirements for comparable coverage under another health plan?